joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 ### LEDs

 Adding LEDs to your board is a simple way of adding some colour to your desk, but it can also be used to identify the state of your keyboard, e.g. if it's setup for macros or volume control.
 The LEDs used are known as "addressable LEDs" in that you send a serial sting of data to the LEDs to set their colour.
-As a result they can be a bit challenging to solder, so don't hesistate to ask for help.
+Due to the packaging of addressable LEDs they can be a bit challenging to solder, so don't hesistate to ask for help.

-Simiarly to the reset switch, tin one pad of the LED.
+Simiarly to the reset switch, tin one pad of the LED footprint.
 ![tin led pin](4_tin_led.jpg)

 Line up the white triangular marking in the corner of the LED with the "L" shaped corner of the marking on the PCB. **This is crucial otherwise your board won't work**.